Citrus County, FL Sinkhole Eats Truck

 - Depressions in the yard

 - Concrete separation in walkways, sidewalks or driveways

 - Standing water where water does not usually accumulate

 If you notice any of these warning signs, contact the Foundation Professionals of Florida.
 Our skilled professionals are trained to identify sinkhole activity.
 We offer sinkhole repair and foundation repair services to restore the longevity of your home’s foundation.

 Sinkhole Repair Solutions for Residents in Citrus County, Florida

 There are a few sinkhole repair solutions we offer, such as compaction grouting and void filling services.
 Compaction grouting involves compacting and solidifying the soil around the area by injecting polyurethane foam into loose soil.
 This process prevents further foundation damage and keeps the ground from collapsing.

 Void filling is used to repair and stabilize serious settlement.
 Small holes are drilled into the affected area, then polyurethane is injected into the holes.
 In a short amount of time, the liquid turns into foam and cures.
 The surface is stabilized with minimal disruption to the work area.

 At Foundation Professionals of Florida, we know the best solutions to use for your property.
-We use products from Earth Contact Products (ECP), the leading manufacturer in underpinning.
 Contact us today for an evaluation.
 We serve Tampa, Orlando, and the Tallahassee area.